SafaS1234/Count-em-Up/README.md

 ### Set Up

 Open in VS Code and hit run.
+Use countClass.cpp, the rest can be ignored.

 ### Running the Test Suite